e-mcfarlane/Homework1/README.md

 * What has been the business impact of this company so far?

 * What are some of the core metrics that companies in this domain use to measure success?
 How is your company performing, based on these metrics?
+One of the best ways to measure success in this domain is market share.

 * How is your company performing relative to competitors in the same domain?